 I wasn’t sure how it would taste, or how much pomegranate juice it would take to make the flavor enough to be impactful.

 I chose pomegranate because, well, it’s in season, I adore it, and my hummus needed something different added to it.
 THIS is now my new favorite.
-It’s SO DAMN GOOD!
+It’s SO GOOD!
 You have to make it.
 I’ll be posting a tutorial video very soon about cutting a pomegranate and removing the arils.

 **UPDATE**